CareyCilyok/NinetyNine/README.md

 cue ball must be the lowest numbered ball on the table.
 When this requirement is met on a legal shot, any ball pocketed as a result is scored and allows the player to continue their frame.
-A player’s frame will end when they miss pocketing a legal ball, commit a foul, or complete the frame by legally pocketing the last ball.
+A player’s frame will end when they fail to legally pocket a ball, commit a foul, or complete the frame by legally pocketing the last ball.
 The incoming player then begins their frame with a new rack and play rotates after each frame ends.
 If the player is playing alone, they re-rack the balls and